jelastic-jps/packages-installer/README.md

 Jelastic containers by default, including packages that require sudo permissions to be installed.
 In particular, it can be used for the following purposes:
 - to integrate [*gcc*](https://gcc.gnu.org/) and additional dev tools (e.g. [*autoconf*](http://www.gnu.org/software/autoconf/autoconf.html)) to compile extra PHP modules
-- to install RPM packages from repository by specifying direct link to a package
+- to install RPM packages from repository by specifying direct link to a package or just its name

 The add-on utilizes [*yum*](http://yum.baseurl.org/) to install and remove packages on a destination container.